49 Zero Waste Products We Think You’ll Love

-When it comes to living a low waste lifestyle, perfection isn’t the prime objective.
+Once more for the people in the back: when it comes to low waste living, perfection isn’t the prime objective.

-Simply swapping out one or a few of your “normal” items for these zero waste products is a significant move—one that will encourage more companies like these to better mind the waste their products incur.
+Simply swapping out one or a few of your “normal” items for these zero waste daily essentials is a significant move—one that will encourage more companies like these to better mind the waste their products incur.

-Even if you’re not in a position to buy a zero waste shampoo bar or try out a menstrual cup, you can still support the zero waste movement by sharing this article with friends and family.
+Even if you’re not in a position to buy some of these zero waste living essentials, you can still support the zero waste movement by sharing these zero waste home essentials with friends and family.

-Together, we can pave the way towards a better future with less waste.
+Together, we can pave the way towards a better future with less plastic waste.